julianbuettner/get-rich-slow/README.md

-# Get Rich Slow
+# 🐌 Get Rich Slow

-## Purpose
+## 🦋 Purpose
-This is a Rust routine to track your assets, portfolios and crypto savings across multiple trading platforms, blockchains and wallets.
+This is a stateless Rust HTTP server to track your assets, portfolios and crypto savings across multiple trading platforms, blockchains and wallets.

-## Supported Accounts
+## 🔧 Supported Accounts

 - Kraken | _Crypto Exchange_
 - TODO: Binance | _Crypto Exchange_